O-X-L/proxy-forwarder/README.md

 ## How does it work?

-This tool is based on [go-gost](https://gost.run/en/tutorials/redirect/) but I stripped all unecessary features/functions/dependencies from it.
+This tool is based on [go-gost](https://gost.run/en/tutorials/redirect/) but was stripped of all features/dependencies that are unnecessary to perform this task.

 See also: [gost documentation](https://wiki.superstes.eu/en/latest/1/network/gost.html)